deziii-kulla/ai-image-detector/README.md

 The final output is a value between 0 and 1:

 - closer to 0 → REAL
-- closer to 1 → AI-GENERATED
+- closer to 1 → AI GENERATED

 ## Training

-I trained the model using the Adam optimizer and binary cross-entropy loss.
+I trained the model using the Adam optimizer and binary cross entropy loss.

 I also used EarlyStopping to monitor validation loss.
 This stops training when validation performance stops improving and restores the weights from the best epoch.